Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 As documented by Tektronix: "The visibility of events occurring faster than a frame length in time can be greatly enhanced by overlapping multiple Time-to-Frequency transforms."
 This principle applies equally to vibration testing, where control systems must detect and respond to changing structural dynamics.

-Eliminating FFT Windowing Artifacts
+Mitigation of Windowing Artifacts

 As noted previously, windowing functions attenuate signal components at frame boundaries.
 In sequential (non-overlapped) processing, any signal content that happens to fall near frame edges is permanently de-emphasized.
 Overlap processing ensures that every portion of the acquired time history eventually appears near the center of at least one FFT frame, where windowing effects are minimal.